github/docs/content/admin/policies/enforcing-policies-for-your-enterprise/index.md

 ---
 title: Enforcing policies for your enterprise
-intro: 'You can configure policies in your enterpise account to manage repositories.'
+intro: 'You can manage repositories by configuring policies for organizations in your enterprise.'
 redirect_from:
   - /enterprise/admin/policies/enforcing-policies-for-your-enterprise
 versions: